michael-lazar/flask-gopher/README.md

     return menu
 ```

-Here's what the rendered document looks like:
+Here's what the rendered menu looks like:

 ```
 $ curl gopher://localhost:8007